micro-php-libs/string-formatter/README.md

 - For my usage, if it can help you in someway then great.
 - No promise solve your issue
-- It opens then feel free to fork and fix add your changes if needed
+- It opens then feel free to fork and fix or add your changes if needed
 - No testing, not sure if it still has bugs

 ## License